Global Education North America

 Christian College Consortium Visitor

 Become a Consortium Visitor and spend a semester at a sister institution here in the U.S. which include Asbury University, Bethel University, George Fox University, Gordon College, Greenville College, Houghton College, Malone University, Messiah College, Seattle Pacific University, Taylor University, Trinity International University, and Wheaton College.
+This program is considered an affiliate program.
+Student must first apply to request a spot at ocp@westmont.edu.
 (Open to all majors)

 Oregon Extension, Ashland, Oregon

-Oregon Extension is a FALL semester program only located in the mountains of the 100,000 acre Cascade-Siskiyou National Monument and is sponsored by Eastern Mennonite University.
-Students study interdisciplinary themes in four units, based on the following guiding questions: What is Nature?, What is Community?, What is a Sustainable World?, and What Does it Mean to be Human?
+Oregon Extension is a FALL only semester program located in the mountains of the 100,000 acre Cascade-Siskiyou National Monument and is sponsored by Eastern Mennonite University.
+Students study interdisciplinary themes in four modules centered on the following guiding questions: What is Nature?, What is Community?, What is a Sustainable World?, and What Does it Mean to be Human?
 Special emphasis is given to individual professor-student interaction and attention to small group discussion and dialogue.
 Within each of these units, students choose one academic discipline from among the following: literature, psychology, sociology, philosophy, biology, theology, biblical studies, history, education, or science.
-Stipends awarded for early application: $800 by Jan 31.
+Stipend awarded for early application.
 (Open to all majors)